 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Osan air is currently 18.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Osan is currently 1.4 times the WHO annual air quality guideline value

 Moderate 78 US AQI

 |Thursday, Jun 8|

 Moderate 80 US AQI

 |Friday, Jun 9|

 Osan is a city in Gyeonggi Province, South Korea, approximately 35 kilometres south of the capital, Seoul.
 According to the 2011 census, Osan had an estimated population of approximately 200,000 people.